When to Stay Home

 We ask that you keep your child home from school if they have:

-• Vomiting or diarrhea within the last 24 hours
+- Two or more episodes of diarrhea and/or vomiting in the last 24 hours

-If your child is ill, please keep them home.
+If your child’s illness prevents them from participating and learning in the classroom, do not send them to school.
 Do not administer fever reducing medication, such as Tylenol or Motrin, and send them to school.
 Our policy states children should remain home 24 hours after the last episode of vomiting, diarrhea or fever returning to normal without the use of fever reducing medication.
 Remember, your child’s immune system is on the mend and very vulnerable to contracting other illnesses they can be exposed to in school.

 Pink Eye (Conjunctivitis)